ritish-behera/VSD-PhysicalDesign/README.md

 ![Screenshot 2024-06-06 011910](https://github.com/ritish-behera/VSD-PhysicalDesign/assets/158822580/d314392e-d549-46a0-a169-1daea2703f15)

-This concludes the total PnR flow of the picorv32a design while adding the custom library cell.
+Finally we get the full layout of the RISC-V processor with all the necessary components and without any timing violations.
+This is the end of the PnR flow and hence we have successfully performed all the necessary steps and optimization techniques to make it feasible as a chip.

 # Appendix